lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 their inappropriate handling leads to a reduction of sub-cellular resolution.
 Missing data can be imputated using ’s `impute` function.
 The method underlying the imputation method is then determined by a `methods` parameter.
+To impute missing values using nearest neighbour imputation, one would

+`     `

-In our particular case, missing values are indicative of protein groups that were not acquired in both replicates (Figures [fig:namap]).
+In our particular case, missing values are indicative of protein groups that were not acquired in both replicates (Figure [fig:namap]).

 `    `\
 `         `